rmsmith88/HomeAutomation-SERVER/README.md

 # HomeAutomation-SERVER
-This contains a home automation server library to provide graphing of energy usage.
-It works in conjunction with the ZigBee homeautomation iOS app (see my other repo)
+A home automation server library to provide graphing of energy usage.
+It works in conjunction with my ZigBee home automation iOS app (see my other repo).
+Uses JQuery and Highcharts

 Some examples of this can be found below: